 Medical Physics Residency (Arizona)

-Mayo School of Health Sciences in Arizona offers a 24-month residency in therapeutic medical physics.
+Mayo School of Health Sciences at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, offers a 24-month residency in therapeutic medical physics.
 The program is designed to generate real-world, hands-on experience for the new graduate in a structured and safe environment.

 The Medical Physics Residency aims to give students: